-As of the June 30, 2020, actuarial valuation, the following employees were covered by the benefit terms of the HIC OPEB plan:
+As of the June 30, 2021, actuarial valuation, the following employees were covered by the benefit terms of the HIC OPEB plan:

-Nonprofessional Employees (non-teacher):

-Inactive members or their beneficiaries currently receiving benefits 3
+Nonprofessional Employees (non-teacher): Inactive members or their beneficiaries currently receiving benefits 0 Inactive members: Disabled 1 Vested inactive members 0 Non-vested inactive members 0 Inactive members active elsewhere in VRS 5 Total inactive members 6 Active members 10 Total covered employees 16

-Inactive members:

-Vested inactive members 0

-Non-vested inactive members 0

-Inactive members active elsewhere in VRS 0

-Total inactive members 3

-Active members 12

-Total covered employees 15

-The contribution requirement for active employees is governed by §51.1-1402(E) of the Code of Virginia, as amended, but may be impacted as a result of funding provided to school divisions by the Virginia General Assembly.
-Each school division's contractually required employer contribution rate for the year ended June 30, 2022 was 1.21% of covered employee compensation for employees in the VRS Teacher Employee Health Insurance Credit Program.
-For the Political Subdivision Health Insurance Credit Plan, NHREC's contractually required employer contribution rate for the year ended June 30, 2022 was 0.56% of covered employee compensation.
-These rates were based on an actuarially determined rate from an actuarial valuation as of June 30, 2020.
+The contribution requirement for active employees is governed by §51.1-1402(E) of the Code of Virginia, as amended, but may be impacted as a result of funding provided to school divisions and political subdivisions by the Virginia General Assembly.
+Each school division's contractually required employer contribution rate for the year ended June 30, 2023 was 1.21% of covered employee compensation for employees in the VRS Teacher Employee Health Insurance Credit Program.
+For the Political Subdivision Health Insurance Credit Plan, NHREC's contractually required employer contribution rate for the year ended June 30, 2023 was 0.56% of covered employee compensation.
+These rates were based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from the school division to the VRS Teacher Employee Health Insurance Credit Program were \$117,199 and \$113,316 for the years ended June 30, 2022 and June 30, 2021, respectively.
-Contributions from NHREC to the Political Subdivision Health Insurance Credit Program were \$2,119 and \$2,002 for the years ended June 30, 2022 and 2021.
+Contributions from the school division to the VRS Teacher Employee Health Insurance Credit Program were \$125,410 and \$117,999 for the years ended June 30, 2023 and June 30, 2022, respectively.
+Contributions from NHREC to the Political Subdivision Health Insurance Credit Program were \$1,930 and \$2,119 for the years ended June 30, 2023 and 2022.